Skip to content

 Tighter EDA ecosystems increase demand for neutral, cross-vendor capabilities — not less.

-Where opportunity grows:
+Where challenge grows:

 • Above execution — maintaining intent, rationale, and coherence as velocity increases